 Additionally, an activated carbon filter will remove any remaining oil vapour that may cause contamination within your contact air and spoilage of your product.

 Again, depending on the process and manufacturing environment, de-centralised point of use filtration may be needed in addition to a centralised system.

 Fig.1 Minimum Recommended Compressed Air Purity Designation for Direct Contact with Food.

-Non-Contact High-Risk: This is compressed air that is used in the production environment.
-While it does not directly encounter the food product, it is exhausted into the local atmosphere where the food is being prepared, processed or packaged.
+Non-Contact High-Risk: This is compressed air that is used in the production environment and, while it does not directly encounter the food product, it is exhausted into the local atmosphere where the food is being prepared, processed or packaged.
 For example, if compressed air is used to create packing that will later include food product, this is a non-contact high-risk system.
 If un-treated, moisture, oil, particulate, and microorganisms in the compressed air may contaminate the surrounding environment and packaging that comes into contact with the food.
 Because of this, this type of compressed air should be held to the same purity standards as contact compressed air.

 Fig.2 Minimum Recommended Compressed Air Purity Designation for Non-food Contact

 Walker Filtration’s Offerings